Health and Safety

 Education remains paramount through our ongoing partnerships with the ‘Breathe Freely’ initiative to reduce occupational lung disease across the industry.
 We also hold an annual Mace Health Day to promote health and wellbeing events across the business.

 Construction still has a way to go, however we are committed to working with the industry to blueprint a healthier future.
 This includes the mental health and wellbeing of our people.
-Indeed, Mace employees selected mental health charity, Mind, as our Charity of the Year in 2016.

 A consistent approach to site quality